 Very simply with these core elements, businesses have a significant system to improve, using the standard, implementing and being checked against it, business improvement become more embedded and the organisation better.

-The IIOC ‘Certification for Business Improvement‘ paper highlights the business improvement from certification in greater depths.
-Each of the IIOC members explain how they see the audit and certification process leading to business improvement.
+The IIOA ‘Certification for Business Improvement‘ paper highlights the business improvement from certification in greater depths.
+Each of the IIOA members explain how they see the audit and certification process leading to business improvement.
 The paper also gives illustrations of how businesses have improved from the process.

-Whether it is organisations improving their quality performance, their environmental performance, their health & safety performance or numerous other ways, the auditing and certification process offered by IIOC members drives business improvement.
+Whether it is organisations improving their quality performance, their environmental performance, their health & safety performance or numerous other ways, the auditing and certification process offered by IIOA members drives business improvement.

-Complimenting the ‘Certification for Business Improvement‘ paper, earlier this year, IIOC produced the ‘Transformative technology techniques’ paper, highlighting how the next steps in the delivery of auditing, certification and assurance services by IIOC members will embrace new technology, use of data and methods to drive enhanced value for businesses.
+Complimenting the ‘Certification for Business Improvement‘ paper, earlier this year, IIOA produced the ‘Transformative technology techniques’ paper, highlighting how the next steps in the delivery of auditing, certification and assurance services by IIOA members will embrace new technology, use of data and methods to drive enhanced value for businesses.